Strategy-proof allocation with outside option: Introduction

-After discussing related literature in the rest of this section, we present our model in Section \ref{section:model}, our theorems and their corollaries in Section \ref{section:theorems}, and applications in Section \ref{section:application}.
-For ease of exposition, in Section \ref{section:model} we assume a finite set of allocations in our model.
-This assumption is relied upon by Theorem \ref{thm2} and satisfied by our applications.
-In Section \ref{section:infinite} we explain that if the set of allocations is infinite, Theorem \ref{thm1} holds as long as its assumptions are valid, but the insight behind Theorem \ref{thm1} holds more generally than its exposition.
-To show this, in Section \ref{section:infinite} we present an alternative version of Theorem \ref{thm1} that is applicable to more environments.
-But we also explain why the exposition of Theorem \ref{thm1} is desirable.
+After discussing related literature in the rest of this section, we present our model in Section \ref{section:model}, our results and their corollaries in Section \ref{section:theorems}, and applications in Section \ref{section:application}.
+For ease of exposition, we assume a finite set of allocations in our model.
+This assumption is relied upon by Lemma \ref{thm2} and satisfied by our applications.
+In Remark \ref{rmk:thm1:infinite}, we explain why Theorem \ref{thm1} holds without change when the set of allocations is infinite after relevant concepts are properly rephrased.
 We conclude the paper in Section \ref{section:conclusion}.
-Appendix contains omitted proofs.
+Appendix contains omitted proofs and results.

-\paragraph{Related literature.} Outside options enrich agents' manipulation strategies, and therefore strengthen the restriction of strategy-proofness.
-Our theorems demonstrate implications of this strengthened restriction.
-Several results in the market design literature have similarly relied on the role of outside options.
-In the school choice with coarse priorities model, \cite{abdulkadiroglu2009strategy} prove that when students have outside options, no strategy-proof deterministic mechanism Pareto improves the deferred acceptance algorithm (DA) equipped with any tie-breaking rule.
-As \cite{alva2017strategy} have explained, this result is implied by Theorem \ref{thm1}. \cite{kesten2016outside} prove that even if exogenous outside options are eliminated, as long as students can arbitrarily rank schools in preferences, some schools will endogenously play the role of outside options.\footnote{When priorities are strict and students may not have outside options, \cite{kesten2010school} has proved that no strategy-proof and Pareto efficient deterministic mechanism Pareto improves DA.} In the random assignment model, \cite{martini2016strategy} proves that every IR and strategy-proof mechanism that treats equals equally is wasteful.
-This result answers an open question of \cite{erdil2014strategy}.
-In Section \ref{section:object}, we prove a result that also shows the tension between efficiency, fairness, and strategy-proofness, and explains another result of \cite{erdil2014strategy}.
-It similarly relies on the joint restriction of these axioms in the presence of outside options.
+\paragraph{Related literature.} Outside options enrich agents' manipulation strategies and strengthen the restriction of strategy-proofness.
+Our results reflect this strengthened restriction.
+Several results in the literature have similarly relied on the existence of outside options.
+In school choice with coarse priorities, \cite{abdulkadiroglu2009strategy} prove that when students have outside options, no strategy-proof deterministic mechanism Pareto improves the deferred acceptance algorithm (after ties are broken).
+As \cite{alva2017strategy} have explained, this result is implied by Theorem \ref{thm1}. \cite{kesten2016outside} prove that even if exogenous outside options are absent, as long as students can arbitrarily rank schools in preferences, some schools will endogenously play the role of outside options.\footnote{When priorities are strict and students may not have outside options, \cite{kesten2010school} has proved that no strategy-proof and Pareto efficient deterministic mechanism Pareto improves deferred acceptance.}